 Hours: During the spring and summer months, the ruins are open from 9 am – 7:30 pm, and during the fall and winter months, 8:30 am – 5 pm.
 Hours can vary, so check in advance for open hours on the date or your visit.

 Admission: One-day admission is €13,00, and a 3-day admission covering three sites (Pompeii, Oplontis, Boscoreale) is €15,00.
-Other combination tickets are available that combine a variety of the sites.
+Other combination tickets are available that combine a variety of sites.
 EU visitors under 18 or over 65, are FREE.
 EU visitors ages 18-24 and teachers are half price.
 Free admission is offered on the first Sunday of the month.

-There are also reasonably priced tours that provide value-added benefit to your visit to the ruins of Pompeii.
+There are also reasonably priced tours that provide a value-added benefit to your visit to the ruins of Pompeii.
 You might consider one of these.

 Pin this to your relevant Pinterest boards and you’ll always have this information handy.
 You know you’re going to want to visit Italy sometime soon, and visiting the ruins of Pompeii is an excellent idea.